Bank of America Travel Rewards Credit Card Review: A Straightforward Travel Card With No Annual Fee

 PROS

-- No airline or hotel transfer partners
+- No transfer partners

 CONS